Bet on every NFL Week 6 game at best betting sites, betting apps

-Here's how to bet on the Week 6 NFL schedule, including Browns vs. Steelers and Buccaneers vs. 49ers
+Here's how to bet on the Week 6 NFL schedule, including Chiefs vs. Lions on SNF

-The Week 6 NFL schedule continues with a loaded Sunday slate that brings matchups like Seahawks vs. Jaguars (+1.5, 47.5), Browns vs. Steelers (-6, 38.5) and 49ers vs. Buccaneers (-3.5, 46.5).
-The Kansas City Chiefs (-2.5) face the Detroit Lions on Sunday Night Football, while there is a Monday Night Football doubleheader featuring Falcons (+4.5) vs. Bills and Commanders (-4.5) vs. Bears.
-The highest over/under on Sunday's NFL schedule is 52.5 points in Lions vs. Chiefs.
+Sunday's NFL schedule wraps up with a star-studded showdown featuring Patrick Mahomes and the Kansas City Chiefs hosting Jared Goff and the Detroit Lions.
+According to the latest Week 6 NFL odds, the Chiefs are favored by 2.5 points at home, while the over/under for total points scored is 52.5.
+The Week 6 NFL schedule concludes with a Monday Night Football doubleheader featuring Falcons (+4.5) vs. Bills and Commanders (-4.5) vs. Bears.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 6 can read more below, along with picks for some of the biggest games.